rbarbantan/CarND-LaneLines-P1/P3-Traffic-Sign-Classifier/README.md

 Below are some results for the 60 km/h speed limit sign:

 ![kernel][image9]
-For the first conolutional layer, I believe the activations are sensitive to edges, trying to find straight lines or curves.
+For the first convolutional layer, I believe the activations are sensitive to edges, trying to find straight lines or curves.

 ![kernel][image10]
 The next layer seems to focus on the numbers themselves, perhaps trying to differentiate between the 30, 60, etc speed limit signs.